metaborg/documentation/source/langdev/manual/config.rst

          List of additional arguments that are passed to ``pack-sdf`` when this language specification is built.

+         - Format: List of command-line arguments.
+Use ``${path:root}/`` to point to a file relative to the language specification root.
          - Default: None
          - Example::